microsoft/live-share/docs/getting-started.md

 Selecting **External Account** allows you to select an account not supported by Visual Studio's personalizaiton feature like GitHub.
 A browser will automatically appear the first time you use a Live Share feature so you may complete sign in.

 ### Signing in from Visual Studio Code
 For Visual Studio Code, simply click on the "Sign in" status bar item and follow the directions to sign in.
-If you're been accepted into the private limited preview (owners), use the same credentials you used to sign up.
+A browser will appear where you can complete the sign-in process.

  ![VS Code Download](media/vscode-sign-in-button.png)

+If you're been accepted into the private limited preview (owners), **use the same credentials you used to sign up**.

 ## Starting a collaboration session and sharing
 After downloading and installing Visual Studio Live Share, follow these steps to start a collaboration session and invite a colleague to work with you.